FilipeMCruz/sensae-console/project/README.md

 # Installation

 This project has two environments, `dev` and `prod`.
-Both of this environments need docker to run and docker-compose to orquestraste the containers.
+Both of this environments need docker to run and docker-compose to orchestrate the containers.

 ## DEV Environment